raph-amiard/LASY-epita/src/cours/5_advanced_topics.md

 ## Ravenscar: Tasking

 * All tasks are library level
-* All tasks are terminating
+* None of the tasks is terminating
 * Fixed number of tasks
 * Deterministic scheduling and locking policies (no preemption, monotonic scheduling, ...)